bryanwillis/bootstrap-genesis-addons/README.md

  - **[Grid Classes](https://github.com/bryanwillis/bootstrap-genesis-addons/blob/master/addons/bsg-grid-classes.php)** - Make's it possible to add bootstrap grid classes to widgets.

 # How to Use
- Simply install this as a plugin and add the following to your functions.php
+ Simply install this as a plugin and add the following to your functions.php.
+Eventually this will be added to the genesis theme options page for quicker setup.

 ```php
 <?php